Wednesday, December 24, 2008

 For federal statutes, regulations, and rules, the best choice is Cornell's Legal Information Institute.

-are much more difficult to research, at least in any comprehensive way.
+State statutes and cases are much more difficult to research, at least in any comprehensive way.
 Justia and Cornell's LII act as decent portals from which to begin your search for these materials.

 Your online research will be greatly enhanced by Jureeka.
 Jureeka adds hyperlinks to different types of legal citations and allows you to jump directly the cited source material (much of which is on the sites mentioned above), creating a Lexis-like experience (without the subscription fees).